jgemmajr/andors-trail/ContentFormatReference/AndorsTrail_ContentFormatReference.md

   - When "requireType" is "**skillLevel**", the "requireID" property must have a value matching a skill ID, as found here: [url]https://github.com/Zukero/andors-trail/blob/master/AndorsTrail/src/com/gpl/rpg/AndorsTrail/model/ability/SkillCollection.java[/url].
 The "value" field must have a numerical value that indicate the level of the skill that is needed to fulfill the requirement.
   - When "requireType" is "**killedMonster**", the "requireID" field must have a value matching a NPC ID, and the "value" field must be a numerical value that indicate the number of the given NPC that the player must have killed.
   - When "requireType" is "**timerElapsed**", the "requireID" field must be a textual value matching the ID of a timer started by a dialogue.
 The "value" must be a numerical value indicating the number of game rounds that must have passed since the timer was last started.
-  - When "requireType" is "**factionScore**", the "requireID" field must be a textual value matching the ID of a faction whose score was changed by a dialogue using the "alignmentChange" reward.
-The "value" must be a numerical value (positive or negative) indicating the minimum score the player must have for this faction to fulfill this requirement.
+  - When "requireType" is "**factionScore**" or "**factionScoreEquals**", the "requireID" field must be a textual value matching the ID of a faction whose score was changed by a dialogue using the "alignmentChange" reward.
+The "value" must be a numerical value (positive or negative) indicating the minimum or exact score the player must have for this faction to fulfill this requirement.
   - When "requireType" is "**spentGold**", the "requireID" field is unused, and the "value" must be a numerical value indicating the total amount of gold that the player must have spent overall.
   - When "requireType" is "**consumedBonemeals**", the "requireID" field is unused, and the "value" must be a numerical value indicating the total amount of bonemeal potions (all kind of bonemeals, including Lodar's) that the player must have consumed overall.
   - When "requireType" is "**hasActorConditions**", the "requireID" field must have a value matching an actor condition ID.
 The "value" property is unused.
 The requirement is fulfilled when the player is afflicted by the selected actor condition.